sparkflows/sparkflows-docs/docs/user-guide/quick-start/5-execute-workflow.rst

    :width: 90%

-Click on the Play Button
+Go to the Workflow Execute Page
 ========================

 For each workflow, there is a list of ``Actions`` to trigger a specific functionality.